The Illuminatus! Trilogy: Conspiracies

 Although the many conspiracy theories in the book are imaginary, these are mixed in with enough truth to make them seem plausible.
 For example, the title of the first book, The Eye in the Pyramid, refers to the Eye of Providence, a mystical symbol which derives from the ancient Egyptian Eye of Horus and is erroneously claimed to be the symbol of the Bavarian Illuminati.
 Some of America's founding fathers are alleged by conspiracy theorists to have been members of this sect.

 The books are loaded with references to the Illuminati, the Argenteum Astrum, many and various world domination plans, conspiracy theories and pieces of gnostic knowledge.
 Many of the odder conspiracies in the book are taken from unpublished letters to Playboy magazine, where the authors were working as associate editors while they wrote the novels.
 Among the oddest was the suggestion that Adam Weishaupt, founder of the Bavarian Illuminati, killed George Washington and took on his identity as President of the United States.
 This is often noted in Illuminati-conspiracy discussion.
-Proponents of this theory point to Washington's portrait on the United States one-dollar bill, which they suggest closely resembles the face of Weishaupt.

 Fnord

 The nonsense word fnord, invented by the writers of Principia Discordia, is given a specific and sinister meaning in the trilogy.
 It is a subliminal message technique, a word that the majority of the population since early childhood has been trained to ignore (and trained to forget both the training and that they are ignoring it), but which they associate with a vague sense of unease.
 Upon seeing the word, readers experience a panic reaction.
 They then subconsciously suppress all memories of having seen the word, but the sense of panic remains.
 They therefore associate the unease with the news story they are reading.
 Fnords are scattered liberally in the text of newspapers and magazines, causing fear and anxiety in those following current events.
-However, there are no fnords in the advertisements, thus encouraging a consumerist society.
+There are no fnords in the advertisements, thus encouraging a consumerist society.
 Fnord magazine equated the fnords with a generalized effort to control and brainwash the populace.
 To "see the fnords" would imply an attempt to wrestle back individual autonomy, similar to the idea of reading between the lines, especially since the word fnord was actually said to appear between regular lines of text.

 The word makes its first appearance in The Illuminatus!
 Trilogy without any explanation during an acid trip by Dr. Ignotum Per Ignotius and Joe Malik: "The only good fnord is a dead fnord".
 Several other unexplained appearances follow.
 Only much later in the story is the secret revealed, when Malik is hypnotized by Hagbard Celine to recall suppressed memories of his first-grade teacher conditioning his class to ignore the fnords: "If you don't see the fnord it can't eat you, don't see the fnord, don't see the fnord..."